 Feature: “Commentary Series in Quantum Poetics,” Jacket2

-Recipient, W.C.
-Archie Endowed Fund for Faculty Excellence award in support of a collaborative project and research on the Dark Energy Spectroscopic Instrument survey (DESI) and travel to Tucson, Arizona, 2021.
+W.C.
+Archie Endowed Fund for Faculty Excellence Award in support of a collaborative project and research on the Dark Energy Spectroscopic Instrument survey (DESI) and travel to Tucson, Arizona, 2021.

-Recipient, Reynolds Research Leave, in support of research and creative projects, 2020-2021.
+Reynolds Research Leave Award in support of research and creative projects, 2020-2021.

-Recipient, Reynolda Conference Grant, Humanities Institute and the Reynolda House Museum of American Art, funded by the Andrew W. Mellon Foundation, 2018.
+Reynolda Conference Award from the Wake Forest Humanities Institute and Reynolda House Museum of American Art, funded by a grant from the Andrew W. Mellon Foundation, to convene Entanglements: A Conference on the Intersections of Poetry, Science, and the Arts, 2018.

-Recipient, W.C.
-Archie Endowed Fund for Faculty Excellence award in support of research on the Dark Energy Survey and travel to the Cerro-Tololo Inter-American Observatory in Chile, 2018.
+W.C.
+Archie Endowed Fund for Faculty Excellence Award in support of research on the Dark Energy Survey and travel to the Cerro-Tololo Inter-American Observatory in Chile, 2018.

-Recipient, Summer Research Award, in support of a book manuscript on poetry and science, 2018.
+Summer Research Award in support of a book manuscript on poetry and science, 2018.

-Recipient, Dunn-Riley Faculty Development Award in support of travel to the Society for Literature, the Sciences, and the Arts, Toronto, 2018.
+Dunn-Riley Faculty Development Award in support of travel to the annual conference of the Society for Literature, Science, and the Arts in Toronto, 2018.

-Recipient, W.C.
-Archie Endowed Fund for Faculty Excellence award in support of research at CERN in Switzerland, 2016.
+W.C.
+Archie Endowed Fund for Faculty Excellence Award in support of research at CERN in Switzerland, 2016.